-Note: Ceedling will be run from the command line, and so you’ll also need to make sure that your path is set up correctly to point to both Ruby and GCC.
+Note: Ceedling will be running from the command line, and so you’ll also need to make sure that your path is set up correctly to point to both Ruby and GCC.

 You have to download the matching installer for your platform it should be either the 32-bit machine or the 64-bit (x64) machine.
-Once after downloaded, please run the installer.
+Once downloaded, please run the installer.

 Note: Be sure to select the option for Add Ruby executables to your PATH.